 - Continuing the employment of a person if the employer knows or should know that the person is not authorized to work;

-- Knowingly forging, counterfeiting, altering or falsifying any document to satisfy any immigration-related requirement;
+- Knowingly forging, counterfeiting, altering or falsifying any document to satisfy any immigration-related requirements;

-- Knowingly using, accepting or receiving any false document to satisfy any immigration-related requirement;
+- Knowingly using, accepting or receiving any false document to satisfy any immigration-related requirements;

 - Discriminating in hiring or firing against a citizen or an intending citizen based on national origin or citizenship status;